laeckert/Project_2/README.md

   - 4: Heavy Rain + Ice Pallets + Thunderstorm + Mist, Snow + Fog

-  - *temp* : Normalized temperature in Celsius.
+  - **temp** : Normalized temperature in Celsius.

-  - *atemp*: Normalized feeling temperature in Celsius.
+  - **atemp**: Normalized feeling temperature in Celsius.

-  - *hum*: Normalized humidity.
+  - **hum**: Normalized humidity.
 The values are divided to 100 (max)

-  - *windspeed*: Normalized wind speed.
+  - **windspeed**: Normalized wind speed.
 The values are divided to 67 (max)

-  - *cnt*: THe variable I am building models to predict, it is the count of total rental bikes including both casual and registered
+  - **cnt**: The variable I am building models to predict, it is the count of total rental bikes including both casual and registered

 ## Work with Data